pvela/shopifyorderstatus/readme.md

 The steps to activate this app are

 1. Create a private app in shopify admin of the store that needs the Anonymous Order Status check feature
 2. Create a new page under Online Store menu.
 Paste the code from order_status_page.html in this new page using the shopify admin page.
 3. clone this project and run it in a server.

-4. Change the server url in the html page for the following 2 javascript varibles var checkPhoneUrl = "http://localhost:9000/checkstatus?orderPhoneNumber=";
+4. Change the server url in the html page for the following 2 javascript varibles

+var checkPhoneUrl = "http://localhost:9000/checkstatus?orderPhoneNumber=";

 var checkOrderUrl = "http://localhost:9000/checkcode?requestId=";

-Once this is done you have a status check page using 2fa.
+Once this is done you have a order status check page using 2fa.